Cyphrme/Coze/docs/coze_vs_jose.md

 7. "kid" ("Key ID") is an optional human readable label for the key.  "kid" must not be used for anything programmatic.
  - We think JWK's use of `kid` was a bad idea in because it says it "is a hint indicating which key was used".
-What the the key hint?
+What is the key hint?
 We think this should have be explicitly structured.
-This is why we created `std` and `sth`, which is explicitly structured and is explicitly used to identify the key used for siging.
+This is why Coze specifies `tmb` , which is explicitly structured and used to identify the key used for siging.
 We consider `kid` useless for programmatic function, so we reuse it for human readable key labeling.
 8. We use "use" and _NOT_ "key_ops".  "usages" (which is used by Javascript implementations) and "key_ops" are both prohibited.
-9. "Ed25519" and "Ed448" is an algorithm ("alg"), **NOT** a curve ("crv").
+9. "Ed25519" and "Ed448" is an algorithm ("alg"), not a curve ("crv").
 An example of a curve would be "Curve25519".
 The authors of Coze consider this to be one of the more head scratching JWK/IANA decisions.
 For Coze, Ed25519 is instantiated with specific key parameters, for example, "Ed25519" has the hashing algorithm  SHA-512.
 "Ed25519" is a sufficient identifier for both the key and the signing algorithm.
 10. The hex representation is not the value.
 This is a small, and for most applications, irrelevant distinction.
 However, for the authors of Coze, we found this allowed more efficient references and storage of information.